psaikido/hugle.uk/content/hk/bucket/danny-boy.md

 I felt the tears prickle

 but when he sang
-'in sunshine and in shadow'
+'in sunshine or in shadow'
 the heart gave way

 he sang for all of us